-While nothing's a sure bet, on the surface it seems there's about a \$100 million box office advantage for films spending more than \$35 million.
-In school of thought No. 2, the Anderson School at UCLA conducted a noteworthy study in 2002-03.
-In short, it concludes via regression analysis that, while still providing positive impact, rapidly rising media investments made on films in the past decade do not show a corresponding increase in box office return.
+In short, it concludes via regression analysis that, while still providing positive impact, rapidly rising media investments made on films in the last decade do not show a corresponding increase in box office return.

 One of the interesting factors noted as contributing to the lack of box office oomph is the increasing cost of television media time coupled with the decreasing reach of the television medium.
-The study's authors suggest more emphasis on alternative media such as the Internet to help solve the problem.
+The study's authors smartly suggest more emphasis on alternative media like the internet to help solve the problem.

-While the efficacy of classic film release media strategy is inconclusive, it's hard to argue against its real benefit: multimedia contact points generating big impact and high consumer interest in a short time frame.
+While the efficacy of classic film release media strategy is inconclusive, it's hard to argue against its real benefit: multi-media contact points generating big impact and high consumer interest in a short time frame.
 As the media blitz for big summer releases starts teasing your attention this spring, maybe you'll be tempted to think about a film release strategy's value for your brand.